-Lift Ev’ry Voice and Sing – often called “The Black National Anthem” – was written as a poem by James Weldon Johnson (1871-1938) and then set to music by his brother John Rosamond Johnson (1873-1954) in 1899.
+Lift Every Voice and Sing – often called “The Black National Anthem” – was written as a poem by NAACP leader James Weldon Johnson (1871-1938) and then set to music by his brother John Rosamond Johnson (1873-1954) in 1899.
 It was first performed in public in the Johnsons’ hometown of Jacksonville, Florida as part of a celebration of Lincoln’s Birthday on February 12, 1900 by a choir of 500 schoolchildren at the segregated Stanton School, where James Weldon Johnson was principal.
 (Scroll for more about Johnson below.)

 Lift Every Voice and Sing

 ‘Til earth and heaven ring,

 High as the list’ning skies,

 Let it resound loud as the rolling sea.

 Sing a song full of the faith that the dark past has taught us,

 Sing a song full of the hope that the present has brought us;

 Facing the rising sun of our new day begun,